wzh-ins/LLM_NER/README.md

 Code for the paper "Named Entity Recognition via Large Language Models", where covers a series of modules

-The complete code will be available after subsequent organization
+The complete code can be available after subsequent organization and arrangement